[Estimated reading time: 2 minutes, 45 seconds]

 Therefore, it is entirely possible you can secure your family’s future if you follow the above steps.

-However, if you want to use a financial adviser to help you, make sure you choose the right adviser.
+However, if you want to use a financial adviser to help you manage your wealth, make sure you choose the right adviser.

 Here’s a checklist to help you do that.